-The assessment of the way successfully and efficiently a company performs its objectives and targets is referred to as performance at the organizational level.
-It includes a variety of elements including as economic outcomes, profitability, satisfaction with clients, staff involvement, and overall competitive achievement.
-Excellent organizational performance denotes competent management, strategy alignment, and the capacity to react to evolving situations, all of which lead to long-term development and achievement.
+The assessment of how successfully and efficiently a company performs its objectives and targets is called performance at the organizational level.
+It includes various elements, including economic outcomes, profitability, client satisfaction, staff involvement, and overall competitive achievement.
+Excellent organizational performance denotes competent management, strategy alignment, and the capacity to react to evolving situations, leading to long-term development and achievement.
 According to Carton (2004), Business performance contributes to the continued existence of an organization.
-Much earlier research has concentrated on the association between the culture of an organization and organizational success/performance (Acar & Acar, 2014; Kadek Survani & Foeh, 2019).
-According to academics, several variables can influence the overall achievement/performance of the institutions, like as staff job satisfaction (Latif et al., 2013;) employee commitment, innovation of organization of the company (Franco & Suguna, 2017); Company acquiring procedure, and company culture (Abubakre et al., 2014;) and company commitment (Macedo et al., 2016).
-Organizational performance is defined as the aggregate of all business/department achievements.
+Much earlier research has concentrated on the association between an organization's culture and organizational success/performance (Acar & Acar, 2014; Kadek et al., 2019).
+According to academics, several variables can influence the overall achievement/performance of the institutions, such as staff job satisfaction (Latif et al., 2013), employee commitment, and organizational innovation of the company (Franco & Suguna, 2017).
+Company acquiring procedure, company culture (Abubakre et al., 2014), and company commitment (Macedo et al., 2016).
+Organizational performance (OP) is defined as the aggregate of all business/department achievements.
 These successes are associated with achieving an organization's objective within a specific time frame.
 The idea of business performance is linked to the business's ability to survive and thrive (Ahmed & Shafiq, 2014).